Pakistan army top brass meets amid U.S. tensions

 "No intelligence agency can afford to shut the last door of contact," he told Reuters.

-"Maintaining contact doesn't mean that you are endorsing or supporting that terrorist organization."
+"Maintaining contact doesn't mean that you are endorsing or supporting that terrorist organisation."

 The Haqqani network is the most violent and effective faction among Taliban militants in Afghanistan.

-"If they continue to embrace terrorism as part of their national strategy we're going to have to put all options on the table, including defending our troops," he told Fox News.

-Graham also said Washington needs to make billions of dollars in aid to Pakistan more conditional on cooperation.

-(Additional reporting by Chris Allbritton and Qasim Nauman, and by Doina Chiacu in Washington; Editing by Chris Allbritton and Ed Lane)
+(Additional reporting by Chris Allbritton and Qasim Nauman; Editing by Chris Allbritton and Ed Lane)